 After configuring your site’s Reading Settings, the next step is to configure your WordPress Discussion Settings.

-One of the many things that make WordPress such a powerful content publishing and management tool is its ability to allow visitors and other users (including other website owners) to easily interact with your site.
+One of the many things that make WordPress such a powerful content publishing and management tool is its ability to allow visitors and other users (including other website owners) to easily interact with your content.

-The WordPress Discussion Settings allow you to control how visitors and other users engage with your site.
+The WordPress Discussion Settings allow you to control how visitors and other users interact with your site.
 You can control settings such as comments, pingbacks (pingbacks notify the author of an article if you link to their article on your site) and trackbacks (trackbacks notify another author that you wrote something related to what they had written on their blog, even if you don’t have an explicit link to their article on your site).

 Pingbacks and trackbacks allow WordPress sites to interconnect.
 You can think of pingbacks and trackbacks as the equivalents of